-If you are facing a DUI, reckless driving charge, driving without a license, or other traffic offense in southwest Virginia, including Roanoke City or County, Botetourt County, Franklin County, or Montgomery County, call attorney Kevin Gick at the law firm of Frankl Miller Webb & Moyers.
-A former state prosecutor, he has represented Virginia residents, out-of-state-drivers, tractor trailer and professional drivers, college students, and everyone in-between.
+If you are facing a DUI, reckless driving charge, driving without a license, or other traffic offense in southwest Virginia, including Roanoke City or County, Botetourt County, Franklin County, or Montgomery County, call attorney Daniel Frankl at the law firm of Frankl Miller Webb & Moyers.
+He has represented Virginia residents, out-of-state-drivers, tractor trailer and professional drivers, college students, and everyone in-between.
 The initial consultation is free and confidential.

 Frankl Miller Webb & Moyers help clients with many types of traffic infractions, including: